 The film is packed with morals.
-Most abundant is the moral to “be yourself”, something each one of the characters tries to embrace in one another.
+Most abundant are the morals to “be yourself”, something each one of the characters tries to embrace in one another.
 Greg’s parents played by Rachael Harris and Steve Zahn advocate these morals while Greg’s older brother, Rodrick (Devon Bostick) plays devil’s advocate and aims to ruin his younger brother’s social status.

-Along the way, Greg meets seventh grader Angie (Chloë Moretz) who is smitten by the company of Greg and his unique view on the world, but as he slowly loses himself in the rigor of becoming accepted, Angie pulls her friendship away.
-Kick Ass’ Chloe Moretz proves she is a twenty-something year old residing inside a thirteen year old’s body.
-Her dialogue delivery and acting prowess appear beyond her years, proving her performance in Kick Ass was not completely due to great writing and directing.
+Along the way, Greg meets seventh-grader Angie (Chloë Moretz) who is smitten by the company of Greg and his unique view on the world, but as he slowly loses himself in the rigor of becoming accepted, Angie pulls her friendship away.
+“Kick-Ass” actress Chloe Moretz proves she is a twenty-something-year-old residing inside a thirteen-year-old body.
+Her dialogue delivery and acting prowess appear beyond her years, proving her performance in “Kick-Ass” was not completely due to great writing and directing.
 Moretz continues to amaze in each one of her roles and will, without a doubt, be a major player in the years to come.

 Though “Diary of a Wimpy Kid” aims more at the younger demographic with an odd “Cheese Touch” obsession and confusing “Zoo-Wee-Mama” comic strip, the film still reaches the adult level of hilarity and forces the viewer to feel twelve years old again.
 Based on a series of books of the same title by Jeff Kinney, the drawings from said books find their way into the film and add a nice, original touch, reincarnating the likes of “Harriet The Spy” and other Nickelodeon greats.